pllcalc

 CLI PLL Options

-The normal -core_pll and -int_pll options first preserve existing preset names from c++/pll_rules.hh and raw N,M,C strings.
-If the value is neither a preset nor raw parameters, it is parsed as a requested frequency and the same strict calculator is used.
+The normal -core_pll and -int_pll options first examine existing preset names from c++/pll_rules.hh and raw N,M,C strings.
+If the value is neither a preset nor raw parameters, the string is parsed as a requested frequency and the PLL calculator is used to obtain the N,M,C parameters.

 When runtime calculation is used, the tool prints a warning and the calculated parameters to standard output before programming the PLL.